pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## Counter and Mirror Coat still work if the opponent uses an item
+### Counter and Mirror Coat still work if the opponent uses an item

-*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 ([Video](https://www.youtube.com/watch?v=uRYyzKRatFk))